Chromatic approach chords (or approach chords) are the chords located one semitone above or below the chord to be resolved, having the same structure.

-Though, the chord subV7 cannot be taken as only chromatic approach chord in these situations, because it is a dominant chord that serves as substitute of fifth degree (V7), for reasons that we will show in another topic.
-Saying that it has only chromatic approach function would limit it too much.
+However, the subV7 chord should not be seen only as a approach chord in these situations, after all it is a dominant chord that serves as a substitute for the fifth degree (V7), for the reasons that we will demonstrate in another topic.
+To say that it has only a chromatic function would be to limit its real meaning.

 Go to: Diminished chord